-For rules, guidelines, and policies regarding our contest submissions, please visit our contest pages for the Beacon Street Prize and the Blurred Genre Contest.
+For policies regarding our contest submissions, please visit our contest page or click on the contest categories below.

 We seek fiction submissions up to 8,000 words that are at once engaging, idiosyncratic, and humane.
 While our stories can range from the comically absurd to the understated and contemplative, we especially have a fondness for sharply drawn characters, alien but fully realized settings, and concentrated efforts to transgress the trappings of what has come to be known as “literary fiction.”
 Ultimately, we’re looking for stories that remind us exactly why we got wrapped up in literature in the first place.